How much does an AC condenser cost to replace?

 How long do AC condensers last?

-AC condensers last 10 to 20 years on average.
-Factors affecting an AC condenser's lifespan include:
+AC condensers last 10 to 20 years.
+Factors that affect an AC condenser's lifespan include:

-- Correct AC sizing – An improperly sized unit turns on and off more often, reducing the AC's lifespan.
+Correct AC sizing – An improperly sized unit cycles on and off more often, reducing the AC's lifespan.

 How long does it take to replace an AC condenser?

-Replacing an AC condenser takes 4 to 8 hours on average.
+Replacing an AC condenser takes 4 to 8 hours.
 The unit size and AC system type affect the installation time.
 Larger condenser units take longer to install than smaller-sized units.

 Should I repair or replace my AC condenser?